lazamar/lazamar.github.io/_posts/2020-03-10-fast-parsing-of-string-sets-in-elm.md

 		|> DictParser.fromDict
 ```

-One last catch is that if you are not careful options that describe a trie that is too big may overflow the stack.
+One last catch is that if you are not careful, options that describe a trie that is too big may overflow the stack.

-You can read about the techniques to prevent that from happening in that in here [Recursion Patterns - Getting rid of stack overflows](https://lazamar.github.io/recursion-patterns/).
+You can read about the techniques to prevent that from happening in here [Recursion Patterns - Getting rid of stack overflows](https://lazamar.github.io/recursion-patterns/).